Research Projects

 Project Summary

-STRIDE’s vision is equitable health care for Aboriginal and Torres Strait Islander peoples.
-The Centre undertakes a range of quality improvement and collaborative implementation research which aims to strengthen primary healthcare and its connections with broader systems that impact on health and wellbeing.
-The work is based on growing evidence of the importance of community-driven, culture-strengthening interventions in Indigenous primary health care settings.
-Our way of working puts the strengths, needs and aspirations of Indigenous people at the centre of the research process informed by methodologies that reflect Indigenous ways of knowing, being and doing and advance international Indigenous scholarship.
+STRIDE’s vision was equitable health care for Aboriginal and Torres Strait Islander peoples.
+The Centre undertook a range of quality improvement and collaborative implementation research that aimed to strengthen primary healthcare and its connections with broader systems that impacted health and wellbeing.
+The work was based on growing evidence of the importance of community-driven, culture-strengthening interventions in Indigenous primary health care settings.
+Our way of working put the strengths, needs and aspirations of Indigenous people at the centre of the research process, informed by methodologies that reflected Indigenous ways of knowing, being and doing, and advanced international Indigenous scholarship.

 Our Investigators